March 25, 2025

 Owner Ryan K. Cruz adds that the temperature plays a big role in enjoying ramen which is why it is best to savor it while it is hot and fresh from the kitchen—the not-so-secret rule to enjoying ramen.

-Choose from Mendokoro Ramenba’s ramen menu which includes the TanTanMen.
-One of the favorites among the tonkotsu ramen choices, this ramen is made with sesame base and tonkotsu broth topped with ground pork.
-It also has chili oil that gives this ramen a red-orange color.
-But no need to worry because it only has a mild spicy flavor that you can surely handle.
+Choose from Mendokoro Ramenba’s ramen menu which includes the Miso Ramen.
+One of the favorites among the ramen choices, this ramen is made with miso base and tonkotsu broth topped with cubes of pork.

 If you are looking for something out of their usual menu, order the Garlic Shoyu.
-It is a shoyu-based ramen with a touch of garlic, served with a tender piece of chashu or braised pork belly marinated for less than a day.
+It is a shoyu-based ramen with a touch of garlic, served with a tender piece of chashu or braised pork belly.
 It has all of the garlic flavors you’ll never find in any other ramen in their menu, making it a must-try!

 Last, but definitely not the least, is an item from Mendokoro’s secret menu, the Super Chashu.
 It is the upsized version of their shoyu ramen topped with a double-marinated chashu meat.
 No wonder it is the best choice for first-time diners at Mendokoro Ramenba!